-- A. The limits of construction, demolition, or proposed Disturbed Areas shall be clearly staked in the field, with a minimum barrier of visible roping, prior to and during construction and shall conform to the approved plans.
-Both during and after construction, no disturbance shall be permitted beyond the areas designated as the limits of disturbance on the plans.
-If land disturbance in violation of this ordinance occurs, the illegally-Disturbed Area(s) shall be restored to its Natural Grade and re-vegetated with plant material of the same species, size, and at a similar density present prior to the illegal disturbance. - B. All disturbed land that is not otherwise used for approved development shall be restored to the Natural Grade and re-vegetated with plant material native to the hillside and pursuant to a landscape plan that is appropriate for the site and approved by the Hillside Building Committee or Town Manager or designee. - C. All buildings, structures, roads, and drives shall, to the fullest extent practicable, follow and utilize the natural contours of the land to minimize disturbance.
-The maximum height of any Cut used to establish a Building Site shall not exceed 30 feet. - D. All surplus excavated material shall be removed from the Lot prior to the issuance of the Certificate of Occupancy. - E. After final Grading, not more than 5% of the Lot shall be steeper than the Natural Grade of the Lot. - F. The total Disturbed Area shall not exceed the allowed percentage of the Lot area as shown in TABLE 1 below. - G. Grading within street rights-of-way or tracts of land for private roads is exempt from the disturbance calculations.
-Any roadway Grading beyond the limits of the dedicated rights-of-way or private road tracts shall be placed in slope easements and included within the calculations for land disturbance limitations. - H. A legally pre-existing Disturbed Area may be excluded from Disturbed Area calculations when the applicant complies with all of the following restoration conditions: - 1.
-The restored area shall follow original natural contours. - 2.
-The restoration shall be treated with an aging agent approved by the Town Manager or Designee and planted with native desert material that is
+- A. The limits of construction, demolition, and or proposed disturbed area Disturbed Areas shall be clearly staked in the field, with a minimum barrier of visible roping, prior to and during construction and shall conform to the approved individual site analysis plans.
+No Both during and after construction, no disturbance shall be permitted beyond the areas designated as the limits of disturbance on the plans both during and after construction.
+If land disturbance in violation of this ordinance occurs, the illegally-disturbed area Disturbed Area(s) shall be restored to its natural Natural grade Grade and re-vegetated with plant material of the same species, size, and at a similar density present prior to the illegal disturbance. - B. All disturbed land that is not otherwise used for approved development shall be restored to the natural_Natural_grade_Grade and re-vegetated with plant material as listed in the Town of Paradise Valley landscape guidelines native to the hillside or and pursuant to a landscape plan that is appropriate for the site and approved by the Town Hillside Building Committee or Town Manager or designee. - C. All buildings, structures, roads, and drives shall, to the fullest extent practicable, follow and utilize the natural contours of the land to minimize disturbance.
+The maximum height of any eutCut used to establish a Bbuilding sSite shall not exceed 30 feet. - All surplus excavated material shall be removed from the lotLot prior to the issuance of the Certificate of Occupancy. - E. After final grading Grading, not more than 5% of the lotLot shall be steeper than the natural Natural Ggrade of the lotLot. - F. The total disturbed areaDisturbed Area shall not exceed the allowed percentage of the lotLot area as shown in TABLE 1 below. - G. Grading within street rights-of-way or tracts of land for private roads is exempt from the disturbance calculations.
+Any roadway gradingGrading beyond the limits of the dedicated rights-of-way or private road tracts shall be placed in slope easements and included within the calculations for land disturbance limitations.

+- H. A legally pre-existing disturbed area Disturbed Area may be excluded from disturbed area Disturbed Area calculations when the applicant has committed to complycomplies with all of the following restoration conditions: - 1. the The restored area shall follow original natural contours. - the The restoration shall be treated with an aging agent approved by the Town Manager or Designee Engineer and planted with indigenous native desert material that is consistent in density with the area surrounding the undisturbed areas abutting the pre-existing disturbed area Disturbed Area. - 3. the The restoration process plan shall be sealed by a landscape architect and/or a registered engineer or architectprofessional.